 - Zcash (ZEC) – Zcash is a privacy coin that was developed by cryptographers to address privacy concerns on the Bitcoin network.

-Given the volatility of the crypto market, it is difficult to say which are truly the best cryptocurrencies to invest in.
-However, the one method that most experts would agree on is to consider the market cap.
+Now that we reviewed a list of cryptocurrencies in general, which ones are the most popular?
+Private investigators may receive requests to investigate cases involving any one or more of the above list.
+However, most of the requests will likely involve the more popular coins/tokens, as they have the most money.
+However, given the volatility of the crypto market, it is difficult to say which are truly the best cryptocurrencies to invest in.
+The one method that most experts would agree on is to consider the market cap.
 The following list is based on the market capitalization at the time of this writing.

 - Bitcoin (BTC) – $1.7 trillion